Takeaway information

 DMS recognises the value landowners place on their land and the impact our project may have.
 The Donald Project operates under the Mineral Resources (Sustainable Development) Act 1990(MRSD Act).
 Under the MRSD Act, mining companies must follow strict rules when accessing private property and fairly compensate landowners for any disruption.

-View the Victorian Famers Federation Land Access fact sheet.
+View the Victorian Farmers Federation Land Access fact sheet.

 View PDF